A lifeline for our littlest people

-The inaugural director of the Child Protection Service at Flinders Medical Centre (FMC) from 1989 until her retirement in November 2011, Karen was considered a pioneer in the protection of children who had been abused and neglected and was internationally recognised in this field.
+Serving as the inaugural Director of the Child Protection Service at Flinders Medical Centre from 1989 until her retirement in 2011, Karen's pioneering efforts in child protection were recognised internationally.
+Her legacy endures long after her passing in 2012.